Reviewing FlexShopper (FPAY) & Its Competitors

 |2.45

-FlexShopper currently has a consensus target price of $4.17, indicating a potential upside of 62.13%.
-As a group, “Equipment rental & leasing, not elsewhere classified” companies have a potential upside of 4.94%.
-Given FlexShopper’s stronger consensus rating and higher possible upside, equities research analysts clearly believe FlexShopper is more favorable than its competitors.
+FlexShopper presently has a consensus price target of $4.17, suggesting a potential upside of 64.04%.
+As a group, “Equipment rental & leasing, not elsewhere classified” companies have a potential downside of 3.90%.
+Given FlexShopper’s stronger consensus rating and higher probable upside, equities analysts clearly believe FlexShopper is more favorable than its peers.

 Summary